History of video games: MMOs, esports, and online services

 As affordable broadband Internet connectivity spread, many publishers turned to online games as a way of innovating.
 Massively multiplayer online role-playing games (MMORPGs) featured significant PC games like RuneScape, EverQuest, and Ultima Online, with World of Warcraft as one of the most successful.
 Other large-scale massively-multiplayer online games also were released, such as Second Life which focused mostly on social interactions with virtual player avatars and user creations, rather than any gameplay elements.

-Historically, console-based MMORPGs have been few in number due to the lack of bundled Internet connectivity options for the platforms.
+Historically, console-based MMORPGs have been few due to the lack of bundled Internet connectivity options for the platforms.
 This made it hard to establish a large enough subscription community to justify the development costs.
 The first significant console MMORPGs were Phantasy Star Online on the Sega Dreamcast (which had a built in modem and aftermarket Ethernet adapter), followed by Final Fantasy XI for the Sony PlayStation 2 (an aftermarket Ethernet adapter was shipped to support this game).
 Every major platform released since the Dreamcast has either been bundled with the ability to support an Internet connection or has had the option available as an aftermarket add-on.
 Microsoft's Xbox also had its own online service called Xbox Live.
 Xbox Live was a huge success and proved to be a driving force for the Xbox with games like Halo 2 that were highly popular.

 The first major esports (electronic sports) competitions also began in the 2000s.
 While Street Fighter II and other fighting games of the 1990s had introduced organized video game competitions earlier, professional esports emerged from South Korea around 2000, with many of their events around current fighting games and various RTS games like StarCraft and WarCraft III.
 By 2010, numerous international esports tournaments had been established across various game genres.